JasonLocklin/Dissertation/General/Discussion.md

-is evidence that adaptation of voluntary saccades may rely more heavily on cortical as opposed to cerebellar, circuits [@Schraa-Tam2009; @Muri2008], which may prove promising for the rehabilitation of unilateral neglect.
- @Garaas2011 was able to identify long-lasting perceptual effects of saccadic adaptation, but this involved developing a new, whole-field adaptation protocol.
+is evidence that adaptation of voluntary saccades may rely more heavily on cortical as opposed to cerebellar, circuits [@Schraa-Tam2009; @Muri2008], which may prove promising for the rehabilitation of unilateral neglect.  @Garaas2011 were able to identify long-lasting perceptual effects of saccadic adaptation, but this involved developing a new, whole-field adaptation protocol.
 Future attempts to change perceptual biases with saccadic adaptation should consider these parameters and designs, especially the potential use of